CYMcolor/Tech-Blog/README.md

 ## Description/Link
 A blog for technology.
 Users can post and comment their opinions on technology.

-Link to deployed site: https://thrmex-1e6a18238950.herokuapp.com/
+(Discontinued) Link to deployed site: https://thrmex-1e6a18238950.herokuapp.com/

 ## Table of Contents
 - [Installation](#installation)